Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: Evaluation and Discussion

-Except for recognizing whether a packet stream is normal or abnormal, DarkHunter can also identify specific attack categories from the abnormal.
-Table \ref{tab:each_attack} illustrates testing performance of using DarkHunter for the normal and each attack on UNSW-NB15 testbed.
-From the table, we can find that DarkHunter can fairly accurately recognize normal traffic and some attacks, which are Generic, Exploits, Reconnaissance, DoS, Backdoors and Worms, achieving high ACC, high DR (recall), low FAR, high precision and high $F_1$ score for them.
-For the detection performance of using DarkHunter for the remaining attack categories, we discuss as follows.
+DarkHunter can not only identify whether a flow is normal or abnormal but also determine its specific attack type if it is abnormal.
+Table \ref{tab:each_attack} shows the testing performance of DarkHunter on different detection categories.
+From the table, we can see that DarkHunter performs well on the detection of normal traffic and most types of attacks -- with high ACC, high DR, high precision, high $F_1$ score, and low FAR, especially for Reconnaissance and DoS attacks (which is the benefit to early discovery of sophisticated threats such as APTs and DDoS attacks).
+The exception is for the Fuzzer, Shellcode and Analysis attacks, which are discussed below.

-As shown by a slightly higher FAR, a lower precision and a lower $F_1$ score for Fuzzers, normal traffic is sometimes identified by DarkHunter as a Fuzzer attack.
-The main reason is that authorized users may accidentally make typos when requesting valid URLs, thus confusing the classifier.

-Moreover, as can be seen from the table, the precision of using DarkHunter for Shellcode attacks is not high enough.
-The most possible reason is that more than half of Shellcode records used in the evaluation are UDP-based, but the features we developed are more TCP-specific, which slightly limits the detection capability of the learner.
+For the Fuzzer attacks, the detection has a low precision and a high false alarm rate.
+The main reason is that legitimate users may accidentally make typos when requesting valid URLs, thus confusing the classifier.
+For the Shellcode attacks, the precision is also low.
+The most possible reason is that more than half of Shellcode records used in our evaluation are UDP-based, but the features used for learning are more TCP-specific \cite{moustafa2015unsw}, making learning not sufficient for such attacks and hence limiting its detection capability on this attack type.

-Furthermore, DarkHunter nearly fails to discover the Analysis attack, accomplishing low DR (recall), precision and $F_1$ score for it, as demonstrated in the table.
-There are two possible reasons.
-The first one is that Analysis is to listen to and analyze network communications in order to capture basic cyber information.
-Its behavior can also be observed in the normal traffic.
-For example, commands such as $whoami$ and $ipconfig$ can come from Analysis attacks but can also come from legitimate users.
-Analysis does not launch a direct attack.
-It is rather considered as an anomalous behavior.
-The second reason is that there are only around 1.04\% Analysis records applied in the evaluation, which is an imbalance learning problem that often results in a poor generalization performance.
+The low performance on Analysis attacks (i.e. low DR, low precision, and low $F_1$ score) may due to two reasons.
+One is that Analysis is to listen to and analyze network communications to capture basic cyber information.
+Its behavior can also be observed in the normal traffic, making it hard to distinguish the Analysis from the normal.
+For example, commands such as $whoami$ and $ipconfig$ can come from Analysis attacks but also can come from legitimate users.
+The Analysis attack is not a direct attack.
+It is rather considered as anomalous behavior that may lead to a real attack.
+Another reason for the poor detection performance on the Analysis attack is that there are only around 1.04\% Analysis records applied in the evaluation, which is an imbalance learning problem that often results in poor generalization performance.